vespa-engine/documentation/en/tutorials/hybrid-search.md

 </div>

 Notice that we publish two ports: 8080 is the data-plane where we write and query documents, and 19071 is the control-plane where we can deploy the application.
+Note that the data-plane port is inactive before deploying the application.

 Configure the Vespa CLI to use the local container:
 <div class="pre-parent">